markjaquith/grunt-wp-plugin/README.md

 * If you have more than one Sass or CoffeeScript file, you'll have to add them to various places in `Gruntfile.coffee` (I want to refactor this to have just one array of files in the Gruntfile, so it's more DRY).

 * Note the `assets` directory for WordPress.org-hosted plugin banners.

+* PHPUnit support requires a globally available WordPress core install, and the following to be set: `export WP_TESTS_DIR=/path/to/wp/checkout/trunk/tests/phpunit/`

 ## Can I contribute?